Facebook Pixel

 Current Description

-Looking fantastic, these younger fig trees have been growing beautifully this year and have put on masses of new growth, but being deciduous they are starting to look autumnal.
-Enjoy the colours before they drop their leaves for winter.
+Looking fantastic, these younger fig trees have been growing beautifully this year and have put on masses of new growth, but being deciduous they have now dropped their leaves for winter.
 A fruity variety called Morena they are a fab addition to the garden and a great gift for someone that likes to grow their own.
+New wintry photos to come soon.

 50cm including 1L pot